 Divide the sweetened condensed milk between the jars.

 Screw on the lids and place in two Suvie pan.
 Fill pans to the top with water.
-Insert into upper zones of Suvie.
-Fill reservoir, enter cook settings, and cook now or schedule.
+Insert pans into your Suvie, input settings, and cook now or schedule.

 After the cook, open the door to your Suvie and allow the jars to come to room temperature (this will take several hours depending on the temperature of your house).
 Don’t open the jars before they come to room temperature as hot dulce de leche might spray all over you.